lucianpls/QB3/README.md

 ## Bitmap entropy encoding

-When the datapoints are bits, the 8x8 2D group fits in a 64bit integer, which is available in most CPUs.
+When the datapoints are bits, the 8x8 2D group fits in a 64bit integer, a size which is available in most CPUs.
 The output is assumed to be a bit stream.
-Since the points are close, every byte represents a 4x2 group of pixels.
-They tend to be either all 0s or all 1s.
+Every byte of the 64bit int represents a 4x2 group of pixels.
+Since they are close to each other, they tend to be either all 0s or all 1s.
-This encoding uses this feature to store groups of 8x8 into a smaller number of bytes, if possible.
+The encoding uses this feature to store groups of 8x8 into a smaller number of bytes, if possible.

 - Primary encoding
-It is done at in 64 bit (8x8) groups.
+It is done for each 64 bit (8x8) group.
 The 64bit value to be encoded is *val*.
-The prefix has two bits.
+The encoding prefix has two bits.
   - 0b00 if *val* has all 0 bits
   - 0b11 if *val* has all 1 bits
-  - 0b10 + secondary encoding mode, if at least two of the bytes are all 0s or all 1s
+  - 0b10 + secondary encoding, if at least two of the 8 bytes contain all 0 or all 1 bits
   - 0b01 + *val*, in little endian, otherwise

+- Secondary encoding of a 64bit group
 The secondary encoding is used when two or more of the 8 bytes are uniform.
 In this case the encoding is shorter than storing the full 64bit value, in the worst case it will take 62 bits.
-- Secondary encoding of a 64bit group
-Split the 64bit group in four 16bit quads, each representing a 4x4 area.
-Each quad is encoded individually, with a two bit prefix.
+Split the 64bit group in four 16bit quads, each will represent a 4x4 area.
+Each quad is encoded, with a two bit encoding prefix.
   - 0b00 if *quad* has all 0 bits
   - 0b11 if *quad* has all 1 bits
-  - 0b10 + tertiary encoding if either byte is uniform
+  - 0b10 + tertiary encoding if either byte is all 0 or all 1 bits
   - 0b01 + *quad* , in little endian, otherwise

  - Tertiary encoding
 Separate the quad in two byes.
-At least one of the bytes is all 0s or all 1s.
+At least one of the bytes is all 0 or all 1 bits.
 All encodings are shorter than the 16 bits necessary otherwise.
-We encode the state of each byte using two bits.
+We encode the state of each byte using two prefix bits.
 0b00 is a byte with all 0s, 0b11 is a byte with all 1s, 0b01 is any byte value > 127 and 0b10 is any byte value <= 127.
 Given that at least one of the two bytes is all 0s or all 1s, there are only 10 valid prefix combinations.
 These are further encoded into codewords using abbreviated binary.

 |Prefix |Codeword|Rotated|
 |----|---:|---:|